Derek and the Dominos: UK summer tour

-Early in the summer of 1970, Clapton asked former Apple Records employee Chris O'Dell to find accommodation for Whitlock, Gordon and Radle in central London, telling O'Dell that they were "going bonkers" out in the Surrey countryside.
+Early in the summer of 1970, Clapton asked a former Apple Records acquaintance to find accommodation for Whitlock, Gordon and Radle in central London, telling him that they were "going bonkers" out in the Surrey countryside.
 The band then moved into a two-storey flat at 33 Thurloe Place, close to South Kensington tube station.
-The flat also served as a meeting place for Clapton and Boyd, who found herself flattered by Clapton's attention in light of her husband's infidelities and his preoccupation with Eastern spirituality.
+The flat also served as a meeting place for Clapton and Boyd, who found herself flattered by Clapton's attention in light of her husband's infidelities, and his preoccupation with Eastern spirituality.
 In his autobiography, Clapton wrote that he was both inspired and "tormented" by his feelings for Boyd, which he channelled into his music, beginning with a UK tour by Derek and the Dominos.

 For three weeks from 1 August, the group performed in clubs and other small venues in Britain, where Clapton chose to play anonymously, still weary from the fame that he felt had plagued Cream and Blind Faith.
 Admission for the shows was set at £1, and clauses in the contract with each venue stipulated that Clapton's name was not to be used as a crowd-puller.
 Shapiro writes that the band had "made great strides" since the Lyceum concert; their set list included "Tell the Truth", covers of Billy Myles' "Have You Ever Loved a Woman" and Jimi Hendrix's "Little Wing", and songs such as "Bottle of Red Wine" and "Don't Know Why", both from the Eric Clapton album.
 Clapton has said of this UK tour, "no one knew who we were, and I loved it.
 I loved the fact that we were this little quartet, playing in obscure places, sometimes to audiences of no more than fifty or sixty people."